A controversial judge defied a higher court. It’s now suggesting he’s unfit for the bench: ‘Wrong line of work.’

 He abandoned his “role as an impartial magistrate and instead usurped the role of prosecutor,” the appellate judges wrote in their opinion, adding that McBain “plainly violated the defendant’s rights.”

 One of those judges, Amy Ronayne Krause, was more blunt on Dec.
 14 when the court heard oral arguments in the case.
-She said she’d read the transcript of Dixon-Bey’s sentencing hearing.
+She said she had read the transcript of Dixon-Bey’s sentencing hearing.
 Her verdict: It was “hideous,” the AP reported.

-Even as McBain has occasionally made headlines and stirred controversy, he’s kept his job with relative ease.
-According to the elections website in Jackson County where McBain presides, he won a fourth six-year term on the bench in 2020 in at least the third election in which he ran unopposed.
+Even as McBain has occasionally made headlines and stirred controversy, he has kept his job.
+According to the elections website in Jackson County, where McBain presides, he won a fourth six-year term on the bench in 2020 in at least the third election in which he ran unopposed.